JanNeuendorf/lorevault/README.md

 ### Limitations

 - The contents of the folder are created in memory, so very large files are to be avoided.
 - Every file must be named explicitly.
 There is no support for including folders.
+- There is no control over the files metadata/permissions.